mohanedattef/Tweets-Sentiment-Analysis/README.md

 # Tweets-Sentiment-Analysis
+**This repo is now deprecated due to the fact that twitter now monetizes the API usage, you can still use this if you pay for the service**
 In this project I use the nltk Naive Bayes Classifier with the 1.6 million Sentiment140 dataset found here:
 >https://www.kaggle.com/kazanova/sentiment140
 ```